perstarke-webdev/panorama-perspectives-blog/_posts/2024-03-09-bachelorthesis-recipe-recommender.md

 My bachelor thesis investigated the effectiveness of algorithms for personalized recipe recommendations.
 The research tested whether _collaborative filtering_ or _content-based_ approaches yield more satisfying results in terms of matching users' taste.
-To achieve this, a software application was developed, implementing both _ItemKNN_ and _content-based algorithm_, allowing for a direct comparison of their recommendation outcomes.
+To achieve this, a software application was developed, implementing both an _ItemKNN_ and a _content-based algorithm_, allowing for a direct comparison of their recommendation outcomes.

 The evaluation of these algorithms was performed using a database containing more than 1000 recipes plus recommendation and rating information.
 The results obtained from this software provided valuable insights into the effectiveness of both algorithms in the context of recipe recommendations.